Editorial Assistance for Thesis

 11.1 The Thesis Examiner

 The Thesis Examiner is part of the Graduate College's Editorial Office.
 The office provides a guide for preparing theses and dissertations to assist graduate students in the preparation of their manuscripts and offers suggestions and advice on such matters as the preparation and reproduction of illustrative materials, the treatment of special problems, the use of copyrighted material, and how to secure a copyright for the dissertation.
-Additional information is provided in the Graduate College's Thesis Manual, which may be found at web.iit.edu/gaa/thesis.
+Additional information is provided in the Graduate College's Thesis Manual, which may be found at bulletin.iit.edu/graduate-thesis-manual.
 The following procedures apply to the Graduate College's editorial services for students:

 - The Graduate College editorial staff acts only in an advisory capacity but will answer questions regarding correct grammar, sentence structure, and acceptable forms of presentation.